tsinghua-fib-lab/SAM/README.md

 ## Acknowledgements

-Our implementation for the dynamic routing mechanism is inspired by the official code of [MIND](https://github.com/alibaba/MIND).
+- Our implementation for the dynamic routing mechanism is inspired by the official code of [MIND](https://github.com/Wang-Yu-Qing/MIND)

+##  Contact

+For questions or collaborations, please contact:

+- **Fei Yang**: fei.yang@mail.bnu.edu.cn
+- **Bin Liu**: zhuoli.lb@alibaba-inc.com